-What Can a Handyman Do in Henderson, NV?
+What Can a Handyman Do Without a License in Henderson, NV?

 In Henderson (Clark County), most paid construction/repair work is regulated by the Nevada State Contractors Board (NSCB).
 Nevada has a limited “handyman” exemption for small jobs: if the total price of the job is under the statutory threshold (labor + materials) and the work is not within a trade that requires licensing/permits, you may be able to work without a contractor license.
 Even when exempt from a contractor license, you still typically need a Henderson business license and must pull building permits for permit-triggering work.